Last Updated on by

 Even those with TRICARE need to enroll in Medicare to keep their benefits.
 However, if you have TRICARE, it’s unlikely you’ll benefit from extra Medicare coverage.

 You can enroll online, by phone, or by visiting your local Social Security office.
 Once enrollment is complete, you’ll receive a red, white, and blue Medicare card in the mail.

 When Does Medicare Advantage Coverage Start?

 The date your Medicare Advantage plan starts depends on the enrollment period and your eligibility.
 For those turning 65 and enrolling in Medicare, they can select an advantage plan 3-month before the effective date.

-Many people change plans during the Annual Enrollment Period; if you make a change during this period, your policy will begin January 1st of the following year.
+When you pre-enroll in your plan, you save yourself from scrambling.
+Medicare is one thing you don’t want to procrastinate.
+Many people change plans during the Annual Enrollment Period; if you make a change during this period, your policy will begin on January 1st of the following year.